The vagus nerve is the 10th cranial nerve (CN X).

 Two other branches arise in the thorax:

-- Cardiac branches – these innervate regulate heart rate and provide visceral sensation to the organ.
+- Cardiac branches – regulate heart rate and provide visceral sensation to the heart

 The vagal trunks enter the abdomen via the oesophageal hiatus, an opening in the diaphragm.